 Soil, Planting, and Care

 Plant sweet marjoram in the spring once there is no longer threat of frost.
 Sweet marjoram is slow-growing, so you will want to start with young plants instead of seed.
 Choose strong young sweet marjoram plants from Bonnie Plants®, which has been helping home gardeners succeed for over 100 years.
 Plant them 12 inches apart in full sun in rich, well-drained soil with a pH between 6.7 and 7.0.
 To improve the nutrition and quality of your existing soil, mix in some compost or aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil.
 If planting in pots, fill them with Miracle-Gro® Performance Organics™ All Purpose Container Mix, which also contains nutrient-filled compost.

 For best results, you’ll want to pair all that great soil with regular feedings for your marjoram plants throughout the season.
-Add a continuous-release fertilizer such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food to the soil at planting, then repeat as directed on the label.
+Fertilize with a water soluble plant food like Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition (as directed on the label).
 Sweet marjoram will grow to about 12 to 24 inches tall.
 Be sure to trim plants when buds appear (and before they flower) to ensure continued growth.

 If you live north of zone 7 and want to continue growing marjoram after it turns cold, take cuttings from late spring to the middle of summer to keep in indoor pots for the winter.
 Otherwise, lift plants in the fall.
 Marjoram may also be divided in the spring or fall to begin new plants.